pkrasnyuk/python-RESTfull-WebService/README.md

-# app_pythonRESTfullWebService
+# A RESTfull WebService
-An example of python Restfull Web Service (Python + Flask)
+An example of Restfull Web Service (Python + Flask)